Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Braidwood recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Braidwood has received approximately 26 dwelling approvals per year over the past five financial years, totalling around 130 homes.
-As of FY-26, there have been 7 approvals recorded so far.
-On average, about 2 people move to the area annually for each new home constructed between FY-21 and FY-25, reflecting strong demand that supports property values.
-The average construction cost value of new homes is around $365,000.
+Braidwood has seen approximately 26 new home approvals annually over the past five financial years, totalling 130 homes.
+As of FY-26, 9 approvals have been recorded.
+Each dwelling built attracts an average of 2 new residents per year, reflecting strong demand which supports property values.
+The average construction cost value for new homes is $365,000.

-This year has seen approximately $14.5 million in commercial approvals, indicating balanced commercial development activity compared to residential growth.
-Relative to the Rest of NSW, Braidwood experiences about three-quarters the building activity per person and falls within the 58th percentile nationally when assessed against other areas.
-New developments primarily consist of detached houses (95.0%) with a smaller proportion of medium and high-density housing (5.0%), maintaining the area's low density character and attracting space-seeking buyers.
+This financial year has seen $14.5 million in commercial approvals, indicating balanced commercial development activity.
+Compared to the Rest of NSW, Braidwood records about three-quarters the building activity per person and ranks among the 58th percentile nationally.
+New development consists predominantly of detached dwellings (95.0%) with a smaller proportion of medium and high-density housing (5.0%), maintaining the area's low density nature.

 Frequently Asked Questions - Development